Gadreel/dcserver/README.md

 # dcServer

 Web server, database and CMS

 ## Status

-With 20 production websites, dcServer is proving to be a successful multipurpose web server.
-The project has recently been migrated to OpenJDK 11 (spring 2019), using the Corretto 11 release.
+With more than 40 production websites, dcServer is proving to be a successful multipurpose web server.
+The project currently targets OpenJDK 11 platform.
 The source code compiles.
-Project lacks documentation on how to run and code using dcServer - planned for summer and fall of 2019.
+Project lacks signficant amounts of documentation.

-## Download
+## Quick Start

-Instructions on download and running coming.
-TODO
+Instructions to [download and run](https://designcraft.io/docs/quick-start) the server are available, but only the quick start.
+Detailed install and configuration documentation are not available yet.

 ## Build

 Build the JARs using Maven.
 First `mvn install` in dcraft.third and then `mvn install` in dcraft.hub folder.
-While this creates the JAR files, you are not ready to run.
-Instructions on how to run are above.
-If you want to be sure your compiled code is used, in favor over the downloaded code, please copy the JARs from the respective target folders to the `lib` folder of the downloads.
+This creates the dcServer JAR files in the respective target folders.